Ride 'Em Cowboy (song)

 “Ride 'Em Cowboy” is a song written by American singer-songwriter Paul Davis.
 First recorded on Davis' 1974 album of the same name, the single release peaked at No. 4 on the Billboard Adult Contemporary chart, No. 23 on the Billboard Hot 100, and No. 47 on the Country chart.
 It also charted in Canada and Australia.

 Chart performance

 Covers

-Artists who have recorded cover versions of the song include:
+Artists who have recorded versions of the song include: